 What factors can affect decisions on costs?

-As mentioned, the Court has a wide discretion in awarding an order for costs.
-So what factors might be taken into account?
-Some of these are:
+As mentioned the Court has a wide discretion in awarding an order for costs.
+Examples of factors that may be taken into account, depending on the circumstances are:

 - How genuine was the offer?
 Was it refused?
-If so was it unreasonable in the circumstances?
+Of so was it unreasonable in the circumstances?

 - Matters such as the willingness of each party to compromise and what efforts did they go to in order to avoid a court hearing may come into it.

-- Whether the person starting the legal action acted reasonably in doing so.
+- Whether the person starting court action acted reasonably.

 - Whether the defending party acted reasonably in defending their position.